Fincer/openra-tibsunra2/Readme.md

 1. [Download the script](https://github.com/Fincer/openra-tibsunra2/archive/master.zip)
 2. Unzip the contents on your computer
 3. Check [Installation instructions](https://github.com/Fincer/openra-tibsunra2#installation-instructions)

-4. Then...
-..* Just launch the script, follow instructions, take a cup of coffee or whatever and wait for compiled game.
+4. Then just launch the script, follow instructions, take a cup of coffee or whatever and wait for compiled game.
 5. Click and play

 Sounds good?
 Yes.
 Works?
 Likely.